julianlam/feps/fep/8b32/fep-8b32.md

 ### Privacy considerations

 If a private object is signed, its authenticity can be proven if it is distributed beyond the intended recipients.
 This risk can be mitigated by encrypting private content.

+Integrity proofs can be repudiated by rotating the verification method.

 ## Examples